 Rising Rates Propel Surge in Refinancing

-The week of January 28thhad the highest non-holiday-related increase in mortgage volume since the last week of March 2020, after a 7% drop the previous week.
+The week of January 28th had the highest non-holiday-related increase in mortgage volume since the last week of March 2020, after a 7% drop the previous week.
 According to the Mortgage Bankers Association (MBA), its Market Composite Index, which measures mortgage loan application volume, jumped 10.0 percent from a week earlier.

 The Refinance Index gained 18 percent from the previous week.
 Refinancing accounted for 57.3 percent of applications, up from a 55.8 percent share the last week.
-It appears that the recent rise in mortgage rates has spurred a new round of homeowners rushing to take advantage of the still low rates before they increase further.
+It appears that the recent rise in mortgage rates has spurred a new round of homeowners rushing to take advantage of the still-low rates before they increase further.

 Single-Family Construction Spending Rose by One-Third Last Year

 In 2021, construction spending reached $1.599 trillion, up 8.2% over the previous year’s $1.470 trillion.
-With a 22.9 percent increase, public and private residential expenditure were the only sectors with double-digit growth, while several other categories saw spending decline.
+With a 22.9 percent increase, public and private residential expenditures were the only sectors with double-digit growth, while several other categories saw spending decline.